mikey-jay/realm-simulator/README.md

 Rulesets are contained in the `/rulesets` folder of the project.
 This is where game rules can be modified to examine their impact on the simulation output.
 The `current.js` ruleset file contains the rules as they currently exist as of bible chapter 4.

 ## Results
-Results are output to a .csv file in the same folder as the simulation
+Results are output to a .csv file in the `results` folder.
+These can be imported into a spreadsheet for further charting and analysis.
+I will try and put PDF's with charts in the folder as well. :)

 **Note**: The reservoir spillover rates have not yet been announced, the simulation uses the same spillover rates as altars.